intercloud/terraform-provider-intercloud/website/docs/r/connector.html.markdown

 - `aws` - Key/value pairs for exported attributes :

-  - `dxvif` - The virtual interface created on AWS side.
+  - `dxvif` - (Direct connection only) The virtual interface created on AWS side.

+  - `hosted_connection` - (Hosted connection only) Key/value pairs for
+  hosted connection exported attributes :

+    - `vlan_id` - VLAN ID.

+    - `connection_id` - Hosted connection ID.

 When managing a GCP connector the following attributes are exposed: